 - For radiology and lab patients, one visitor/driver is allowed in the waiting room.

 - Children under the age of 12 must be accompanied by a responsible adult.

-- Continuous coordination with key medical staff including an infectious disease physician;
+- We will be in continuous consultation with key medical staff including an infectious disease physician.

-- Using EPA-approved disinfectant against emerging pathogens such as COVID-19.
+- We will be using EPA-approved disinfectant against emerging pathogens such as COVID-19.

 We ask for your patience and your compliance as we seek to maintain the safest environment possible for our patients, visitors and staff.
 For additional information and updates on COVID-19, please refer to the Sedgwick County Health Department, Kansas Department of Health & Environment, and the Centers for Disease Control and Prevention websites.